Ornella-Gigante/Argentina_XML_Showcase/README.md

 text

 2. **Setup Environment**:
-- Ensure you have a web server or a local development environment set up (e.g., Apache, Nginx, or a simple HTTP server).
+- Ensure you have a web server or a local development environment set up (e.g., Apache, Nginx, or a simple HTTP server)

 3. **Run the Website**:
 - Navigate to the project directory.